Conrad Grebel University College

 Conrad Grebel programs

-In their fourth year of the Peace and Conflict Studies program, students are required to take PACS 401 - Senior Research Seminar.
-Working with the guidance of an instructor, students explore the relationship between theory and practice in regards to peace making.
+In your fourth year of the Peace and Conflict Studies program, you will be required to take PACS 401 - Senior Research Seminar.
+Working with the guidance of an instructor, you will explore the relationship between theory and practice in regards to peace making.
 Each student conducts an individual research project that relates to their own personal and/or professional development and interests within the PACS field.

 We are pleased to annouce that in 2020, 12 students were selected to participate in the Consortium of North American Peace Programs (CONPAPP) 2020 Conference at Gettysburg College (Pennsylvania, USA)!

 Conducted in 2015 by former Supreme Court Justice Marie Deschamps, an external review concluded that there was a sexualized culture in the Canadian Armed Forces and that sexual violence was a prominent and ongoing issue within the organization.
 In response, Operation Honour was created the following year by Chief of Defence Staff, General Jonathan Vance.
 This program sought to educate CAF members on sexual violence and reinforce a zero tolerance policy within the military.
 This research will engage with recent data from the field to highlight key arguments and engage with new sensitivity training materials as a means of exploring the perpetuation of sexual harassment, assault, and sexualization of CAF members.
 Furthermore, this thesis will critique the limitations of such material, discuss its effectiveness and conclude on a hopeful note by acknowledging the ever-changing dynamics of military life.